 For the best Thanksgiving take-out experience, order ahead and visit a local grocery store, specialty shop, or restaurant to pick up your completely prepared meal.
 Be sure to place your order at least two days before Thanksgiving (or whenever the chosen store or restaurant's cut-off date is) as demand for these meals is high.
 And, some take-out meals require a bit of cooking before serving.

 There are a number of pre-made Thanksgiving meal options, so no matter when you want to pick up your meal, you should be able to find at least one place in the Albuquerque area with a take-out Thanksgiving meal for everyone to enjoy.

 Grocery and Specialty Stores

-- Mimi's is open during the holiday as well and offers traditional turkey with all the trimmings as well as some select signature dishes, all of which feeds about eight to 10 people, or you can just order the sides, a la carte, or a holiday brunch to go!
+- Mimi's is open during the holiday and offers traditional turkey with all the trimmings as well as some select signature dishes with a bit of French flair, all of which will feed about eight to 10 people.
+Or you can just order the sides, bakery goods, or a holiday brunch to go.

 - Rudy's Country Store and BBQ offer oak-smoked turkeys or hams for pick up that you can just take home and serve.